 QUESTION: Should we add the option to pad the protection information.
 In the only defined protection information a CRC is used.
 Currently the CRC is added on a byte boundary (i.e., immediately with no padding).
 If we add a pad to align to a 4-byte boundary, how do we indicate in the data stream the size of the pad?
-This would add great complexity and for this reason, I do not want to do it.
-The END-TO-END LOGICAL BLOCK PROTECTION METHOD is defined in Table x6.
+This would add great complexity or require the CRC to be zero neutral and for this reason, I do not want to do it.

+The LOGICAL BLOCK PROTECTION METHOD is defined in Table x6.